Can weed go bad?

 For the average consumer who smoked their bud much more quickly than this, a cool spot in your house will do just fine.
 The importance of storage is to prevent cannabis from going bad.
 You also don’t want to lose potency over time from poor storage.
 So, to prevent cannabis from getting old and getting worse, keep it stored properly.

 Finally, sometimes we can develop more serious problems, most commonly mold growth.
 All it takes is a careful eye to spot this problem if it arises.
 If it does throw that bad weed away.
-Always keep your buds dry, and try to smoke it within six months if you can.
+Always keep your buds dry, and try to smoke them within six months if you can.
 For more tips on how to rehydrate weed and bring it back to life, check our guide.

 With that being said, the best way to avoid weed from going bad is to abstain from purchasing bad weed in the first place!
 We get it, it’s convenient and easy to buy cheap, low-quality weed but if it’s something that’s going into your body, you deserve the best.